 There have been attempts to turn the image of Aberdeen into a more “greenwashed” one and its reputation from the “Oil Capital of Europe” into the “Energy Capital of Europe.”

 Aberdeen is also called the “The Granite City” due to the use of local grey granite in the city’s older buildings.
-The natives of the city go by the name “Dons,” which was originally a football term.
+The city’s natives go by “Dons,” originally a football term.

 Barnsley – Tahn